iggredible/Learn-Vim/ch08_registers.md

 Since the unnamed register defaults to `p` and `P`, you only have to learn two registers: the named registers and the numbered registers.
 Gradually learn more registers when you need them.
 Take your time.

 The average human has a limited short-term memory capacity, about 5 - 7 items at once.
 That is why in my everyday editing, I only use about 5 -  7 named registers.
 There is no way I can remember all twenty-six in my head.
-I normally start with register "a, then "b, ascending the alphabetical order.
+I normally start with register a, then b, ascending the alphabetical order.
 Try it and experiment around to see what technique works best for you.

 Vim registers are powerful.
 Used strategically, it can save you from typing countless repeating texts.
 Next, let's learn about macros.